mxaddict/www.codedmaster.com/content/blog/2016-08-23-setup-tor-on-ubuntu-16.04.md

 draft = false
 description = "Learn how to set up Tor on Ubuntu 16.04 to enhance your online anonymity.
 This tutorial covers installation of Tor and Tor Browser, checking the Tor service, and using `torsocks` for anonymous terminal commands."
 [taxonomies]
-tags = ["Tor", "Ubuntu", "Linux", "Anonymity", "Privacy", "Security", "Networking", "Tor Browser", "Tutorial"] [extra] toc = true display_published = true
+tags = ["tor", "ubuntu", "linux", "anonymity", "privacy", "security", "networking", "tor browser", "tutorial"] [extra] toc = true display_published = true